bkrug/Sheepshead/README.md

 * Going to need to do more stylization improvements, but I'm not sure what.

 The startup projects within the solution are "Sheepshead" and "Sheepshead.React"

+---

+Style changes:

+white not whitesmoke
+consistent approach to font size
+Add padding for directions.
+At least as much as the font size.
+Using a non-solid background can make things easier to read.
+Possible: Move navigation buttons to the side because you have more realestate there.
+Possible: See how other card games online deal with sections.
+Question: How do more experienced players achieve finality?
+Possible: Use sockets instead of repeated ajax calls.